 7 hours of video training is a lot to consume.
 No matter who you are your not going to sit through this unless you really need to master all aspects of Outlook.
 Which is why we mentioned this product is ideal for someone with low confidence in supporting Outlook or someone that's going to focus Outlook support as one of their core services/skills.
 Which let's face it is a real selling point as so much of a user's activity based in Outlook.

 Should you buy this?

 We could not find anything else on the market to compete with Lisa's product.
 In fact Microsoft themselves do not offer an form of qualification the provides a full understanding on how to support Microsoft Outlook.
 Most technicians and IT professionals learn to support Outlook by gaining experience on the job.
 Whilst this is always the best way to learn how to support a piece of software Lisa's practical advice on backing up before starting any type of repair of fix is invaluable.
-The methodology on how this process is done is what give the course it's $99 value.
+The methodology on how this process is done is whats give the course such unbeatable.

 Lets face it - you do not want to loose a clients email inbox by having an inexperienced technician "try" and fix something.